Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 #### Test case coverage

 Since `test_suite_psa_crypto_driver_wrappers.data` is maintained manually, we need to make sure it exercises all the cases that need to be tested.
+In the future, this file should be generated in order to ensure exhaustiveness.

-One way to evaluate this is to look at line coverage in test driver implementaitons - this doesn't reveal all gaps, but it does reveal cases where we thought about something when writing the test driver, but not when writing test functions/data.
+In the meantime, one way to observe (lack of) completeness is to look at line coverage in test driver implementaitons - this doesn't reveal all gaps, but it does reveal cases where we thought about something when writing the test driver, but not when writing test functions/data.

 Key management:
 - `mbedtls_test_transparent_generate_key()` is not tested with RSA keys.